GoogleCloudPlatform/community/tutorials/using-cloudbuild-with-webhooks/index.md

 ## Test the webhook

 1. In your GitLab repository, click **settings**, and then click **webhooks**.

 1. At the bottom of the page, find the **Project Hooks** block with the new webhook.

 1. Next to your webhook, click **Test** and choose **Push events**.

     This triggers the Cloud Build job.

-1. Go to the [Cloud Build history page](https://console.cloud.google.com/cloud-build/builds) to see it running.
+1. Go to the [Cloud Build history page](https://console.cloud.google.com/cloud-build/builds) to see the Cloud Build job running.

 1. Find the build with `webhook-trigger` as **Trigger name** that is running or ran recently and click it.
 You should see `“hello world”` in the build log.

 ## Get the repository URL from the push event